jjmacky/lm-toolkit/docs/prompt_dictionary/few_shot/kate.md

     - Use a pre-trained sentence encoder like RoBERTa for initial implementation.
     - If there is a sentence encoder that has been fine-tuned on a similar task or dataset, use that as it can improve performance.
 Experiment with fine-tuning the encoder on task-specific datasets.
     - Use the largest dataset you can for a fixed inference latency threshold (increasing the search space of relevant examples improves performance by helping to select more relevant in-context examples).
-    - Using around 5 in-context examples is a good rule of thumb to balance performance and inference cost/latency (k=5).
+    - Using around 5 in-context examples is a good rule of thumb to balance performance and inference cost and latency (k=5).
     - When constructing the in-context examples for the prompt, the order of the examples likely doesn't matter.
-Try experimenting with both the default (closest examples first) and reversed (closest examples nearst the question/instruction) orders.
+Try experimenting with both the default (closest examples first) and reversed (closest examples nearest the question/instruction) orders.

 ### What to watch out for
 !!! warning "What to watch out for with KATE"